BergQuester/v8tr.github.io/_drafts/2018-08-30-xcode-extension-tutorial.md

 Few things going on here:
 1. Do some sanity checks that at least two lines of code are selected within the editor.
-2. Call `sort` method to perform the actual sorting, passing "<" operator as a comparator that will sort lines alphabetically.
+2. Call `sort` method to perform the actual sorting by mutating the input `NSMutableArray` in place.
+We pass `<` operator to sort alphabetically.

-In vast majority of cases we want to sort lines of code ignoring leading whitespaces, because they might have different indentation levels.
+Lines of codes tend to have different indentation levels that affects their sorting.
+We usually don't want to take indentation into account as we sort.
 Let's define a custom comparator that takes care of it.

 {% highlight swift linenos %}